brickbrick123/Tokenized-Fund-Ops-POC/README.md

 # Tokenized Fund Operations Demo

-**A proof-of-concept that models the operational layer behind a tokenized private fund — not just the smart contracts, but the investor onboarding, transfer restrictions, books and records, daily reconciliation, exception management, and a hybrid post-quantum signing layer that secures every off-chain operational approval with ML-DSA-65 (NIST FIPS 204).**
+**A proof-of-concept that models the operational layer behind a tokenized private fund, not just the smart contracts, but the investor onboarding, transfer restrictions, books and records, daily reconciliation, exception management, and a hybrid post-quantum signing layer that secures every off-chain operational approval with ML-DSA-65 (NIST FIPS 204).**

 ---